Deoshun/lead-enricher/README.md

 # Lead Qualifier & Enricher

 A modular Python tool designed to automate lead generation workflows.
-This project takes a raw list of potential leads (e.g., from Google Places), evaluates and filters them using a **Weight of Evidence (WoE)** qualification model, and automatically crawls the web to enrich qualified candidates with contact emails, phone numbers, and social media links.
+This project takes a raw list of potential leads (e.g., from Google Places [try free tool](https://github.com/Deoshun/simple-google-maps-leads-generator)), evaluates and filters them using a **Weight of Evidence (WoE)** qualification model, and automatically crawls the web to enrich qualified candidates with contact emails, phone numbers, and social media links.